<< Yesterday

 1937 The Newport Canners vs. Johnson City Soldiers' Appalachian League contest in Tennessee ends in the sixth inning when the teams run out of baseballs.
 Some angry fans show their displeasure by destroying the set of bleachers that had been their seats before the game's abrupt ending.

-1940 In a rain-shortened 4-0 victory over the Tigers, Silent John Whitehead of the St. Louis Browns pitches a six-inning no-hitter.
-The victory will be the quiet Texan's only victory this season.
+1940 In a rain-shortened 4-0 nightcap victory over the first-place Tigers, Silent John Whitehead of the St. Louis Browns pitches a six-inning no-hitter.
+The Sportsman's Park no-no will be the quiet Texan right-hander's only win this season in four decisions.

 1942 In front of fewer than three thousand patrons at Chicago's Comiskey Park, the White Sox beat the Tigers, 1-0.
 The game's only run scores when Don Kolloway steals home with two outs in the fifth inning.

-1953 Don Larsen, in his 5-0 complete-game loss to Boston at Fenway Park, goes 3-for-3 to establish the mark for consecutive hits by a pitcher with seven.
+1953 In his 5-0 complete-game loss to Boston at Fenway Park, Don Larsen goes 3-for-3 to establish the mark for consecutive hits by a pitcher with seven.
 The Browns' rookie right-hander will hit .284 in 81 at-bats this season.

 1954 Stan Musial, in a 13-4 rout of the Dodgers in Brooklyn, paces the Cardinals attack, hitting two homers and driving in seven runs.
 The defeat is Preacher Roe's first loss to St. Louis at Ebbets Field in four years.